Knicey/rstudy-edu/README.md

 - `data/`: Contains the data used in the study.
 - `documenation/`: Contains the documentation for the data.
+- `Bibliography/`: Contains the annotated bibliography for the study.
 - `shinyApp/`: Contains the code for the shiny app.
 - `EDA/`: Contains the code for the exploratory data analysis.